kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 Tag the commit hash before the [integration branch] as the final commit for [current release].

-> Note: This can be done at any time post release.
+> Note: This can be done at any time post-release.

 ```shell
 git clone https://github.com/kubernetes/website/